 College of Science & Engineering

-Most of the work in the Hoye labs involves investigations of the HDDA (hexadehydro-Diels-Alder) reaction.
+Research in the Hoye labs often involves investigations of the HDDA (hexadehydro-Diels-Alder) reaction.
 Their initial findings were published in the journal Nature in 2012.
-As they continue to discover new types of chemical transformations involving the HDDA reaction, they rely on the aid of computational chemistry to help explain results and guide them in future directions.
-They have recently been discovering new reactions of HDDA-generated arynes with various traps.
-Examples include (but are not limited to): Cu(I) mediated alkynation, BF3-promoted carbene-like C-H insertions, cascade reactions with 1,3-diynes to give polycyclic aromatic hydrocarbons (PAHs), multicomponent reactions with cyclic amines and protic nucleophiles, and reactions that permit the synthesis of structurally complex natural products.
+As they continue to discover new types of chemical transformations involving the HDDA reaction, they rely on the aid of computational chemistry to better understand underlying reactivitiy principles.
+Recent examples of this include: Cu(I) mediated alkynylation, BF3-promoted carbene-like C-H insertions, cascade reactions with 1,3-diynes to give polycyclic aromatic hydrocarbons (PAHs), multicomponent reactions with cyclic amines and protic nucleophiles, and reactions that permit the synthesis of structurally complex natural products.
 More recently, the researchers have developed aza-HDDA reactions and the underlying energetics are quite different from the all-carbon analogs.
 Calculations here have helped considerably in providing insights into this new mode of reactivity.
 DFT calculations are used to probe the HDDA energetics of these new HDDA substrates, and are crucial in substrate design for this project.
 The group soon will begin more active studies of an underexplored, related process that they call the pentadehydro-Diels-Alder (PDDA) reaction.

-In conjunction with the Center for Sustainable Polymers, these researchers are currently investigating a broad range of sustainable monomers that will engage in ROP (Ring-Opening Polymerization) processes to evaluate new polymeric materials with unique properties.
+In conjunction with the Center for Sustainable Polymers, these researchers are also investigating new sustainable monomers that can engage in ring-opening polymerization (ROP) processes to give new polymeric materials with unique properties.
 Typically, these lactones and lactams are derived from natural, renewable resources, and display a variety of functionalization and substitution on the cyclic monomer core.
-MSI resources are used to compute the energetics of new classes of monomeric substrates via an isodesmic reaction model.
-The data obtained can then be assessed against experimentally determined thermodynamic and entropic values (typically with linear regression analysis), and ultimately developed into a model system that can forecast suitable reaction temperature and concentration for the polymerization of novel monomer systems.
+The researchers use the concept of isodesmic reactions to compute the thermodynamic driving force (or not) for these ROP reactions.
+The data obtained can then be compared with experimentally determined enthalpic and entropic contributions to the free energy change.